tatermysalad/tatermysalad/README.md

 :raised_hand_with_fingers_splayed: I am currently upskilling to move into development from software support.

-:telescope: I am currently learning JavaScript.
+:telescope: I am currently learning consolidating my skills

-:seedling: I’m currently working on a few projects for the Coder Academy bootcamp
+:seedling: I’m currently working on a few personal and work projects.

 :mailbox: How to reach me: <a href="https://www.linkedin.com/in/emjdougherty/">LinkedIn</a>